Cuddling with Lucy the koala at Lone Pine Koala Sanctuary

 It’s not all cuddling koalas and feeding kangaroos at Lone Pine Koala Sanctuary.
 The bird of prey show is spectacular!
 Photo by Therese Iknoian.

 Also a highlight is spending time within the 5-acre preserve housing over 130 kangaroos and wallabies – species found here include Eastern grey kangaroo, red kangaroo, swamp wallaby, and red neck wallaby — as well as a few very tolerant emus.
-Bags of kangaroo food can be purchased for AUD $2 in the general store near the compound for those who wish to hand-feed the roos.
+Bags of kangaroo food can be purchased in the general store near the compound for those who wish to hand-feed the roos.

 Feeding the kangaroos at Lone Pine Koala Sanctuary